Protégé (TV series): Contestant eligibility

 The eligible age-range for contestants is currently thirteen to twenty-one years old.
-However, in season one, there was no age limit.
+In season one, there was no age limit.
 Since season one was a singing competition, groups could audition with a maximum number of five members.

 Auditions

 The mentors were tasked to roam around the country and scour different provinces and cities to find their bets for the competition.
 This is the first level of the competition wherein the mentors will invade their assigned audition sites.

 The mentors will be the guide of the protégés.
 They will groom and help the contestants to stay in the competition.
 A mentor's role is make his or her protégé shine.
 They will be aided by two Audition Masters in searching for their protégés.
 These two audition masters are renowned starmaker Jojie Dingcong and GMA Artist Center Head Arsi Baltazar.

 In the first season, aspiring proteges will come from two sources.
 First is the pre-screening done by the Audition Masters before the Regionals Proper.
 Second are the aspirants personally invited by the mentors based on the research that the staff conducted.
 When faced with the mentors, the aspiring Proteges will hear "Yes" if they are to be considered for the next round or "No" if they are not.
 Those who got a Yes will be pooled and the mentors will choose only three each that they will take with them to Manila.

 In season 2, the audition mechanics were basically the same except the audition sites rose from 10 key cities to 15.
 After the city auditions, Protégé also gave the hopefuls an alternative way to audition via online.